Emergency Shelter & Transitional Housing

 Emergency Shelter Program

-Families stay in CPAF’s safe and confidential 45-bed shelter facility for up to six months while they move from crisis to safety and healing.
-They receive basic needs (food, clothing, toiletries, etc.) and comprehensive case management services.
-Low-income survivors are linked to public benefits and asset-building programs and learn financial literacy skills.
+Families stay in CPAF’s safe and confidential 45-bed shelter facility for three to six months while they move from crisis to safety and healing.
+Advocates provide basic needs (food, clothing, toiletries, etc.) and comprehensive case management services.
+Low-income survivors are linked to public benefits, support groups, and learn financial literacy skills.
 Children receive supportive services to help grow into healthy adults, breaking the cycle of violence.
+Survivors also participate in family art groups and non-violent parenting classes.

 Transitional Housing Program

-CPAF operates safe and confidential transitional shelter for women and children to live in for up to one year, helping them establish independent, non-violent households.
-Advocates provide counseling, case management, parenting classes, life-skills classes, and full-time childcare, as well as link survivors to permanent affordable housing options and job opportunities.
+CPAF operates two safe and confidential transitional shelter programs for survivors to live in for up to one year, helping them establish independent, non-violent households.
+Advocates provide counseling, case management, non-violent parenting classes, life-skills classes, domestic violence support groups, family bonding sessions, and children and youth empowerment workshops, as well as link survivors to permanent affordable housing options and job opportunities.
+Additionally, program graduates may have the opportunity to participate in 6-month follow-up services.